 Respawn has recently shared how Arenas ranks will work, including its MMR system and what sorts of rewards we can expect to pick up from climbing the ladder.
 The ranks take a similar form to the battle royale variant of Apex Legends ranked, but there is also clear inspiration from the games that Arenas feels more akin to – Valorant and CS:GO.

-While Apex Legends Arenas started life as a casual mode, Respawn has finally put the finishing touches on competitive for Season 10.
-So if you’re here looking for answers on how it all works, keep on reading.
+While Apex Legends Arenas started life as a casual mode, Respawn has now honed competitive.
+So if you’re here looking for answers on how Apex Legends Arenas ranks work, read on.

 Here’s everything we know about Apex Legends Arenas ranks so far, including how many points will be needed to reach each rank.